brehaut/manticore/README.md

  * Currently the encounter generation is exhaustive.
 A single level 1 character generates approximately 350 “fair” encounters.
 Exponential explosion occurs rapidly.
 Not all of these encounters are useful; filtering and additional querying is needed for prepping the domain of the search.
  * There is exactly zero UI.
-Compounding this some values in the system (costs per monster in particular) while to scale with the rules of 13th age use different values due to nuances of the finite domain operations provided by `core.logic`.

 ## Thanks